 A few days ago I passed on the word about BFF GIRLS, the new short from Brian Lonano, the director of GWILLIAM.
 I was hooked up with a screener so I could check it out for myself.
 I wasn’t disappointed.

 Rose (Allison Maier FRANKENSTEIN CREATED BIKERS) is having her first period.
 Somewhat confused, (but not fully Carrie White confused) she asks her besties Violet (Sydney Allison Thomas) and Lily (Jessica Shipp) if they ever bleed“down there”.
 This leads to a discussion on menstruation that sounds like a bad After School Special.
-Even the pervy cat Neko (Laurence R. Harvey THE HUMAN CENTIPEDE II, THE EDITOR) gets in on it.
+Even the pervy cat Neko (Laurence R. Harvey THE HUMAN CENTIPEDE II, FOR WE ARE MANY) gets in on it.

 While this is going on Fabuloso Doom (Lawrence Sykkmon) is watching from the other side of the galaxy.
 It seems these girls are more than just anime nerds, they are the BFF (Beautiful Fantasy Flower) Girls and actually have superpowers, powers that will increase as they become women.
 But his magic mirror has some good news, they’ll be easier to defeat during their period.
-When his plot to use cursed tampons fails, Fabuloso Doom summons Anti-Flow (Lea Enslina THE STRANGERS: PREY AT NIGHT) tampon monster that will not only defeat them but allow him to drink their menstrual blood and stay eternally young.
+When his plot to use cursed tampons fails, Fabuloso Doom summons Anti-Flow (Lea Enslina THE STRANGERS: PREY AT NIGHT).
+She’s a tampon monster that will not only defeat them.
+But allow him to drink their menstrual blood and stay eternally young.

 Of course a plot that involves drinking menstrual blood should be full of gross out images and BFF GIRLS doesn’t disappoint there.
 There’s more, and better, gross laughs here than in all of THE GREASY STRANGLER which coincidentally stars this film’s narrator Michael St. Michaels.